aroberge/reeborg-world-creation/loading-worlds.md

 World("http://personnel.usainteanne.ca/aroberge/reeborg/token.json")
 ```

-However, this cause the html selector to become extremely wide.
+However, this causes the html selector to become extremely wide.

 ![](/assets/long_html_select.png)

 Furthermore, if you load many such worlds, it becomes difficult to identify them quickly.
-A better approach is to use a second argument for the `World` function
+A better approach is to use a second argument for the `World` function:

 ```py
 # World(URL, name)